Elbynd History, Family Crest & Coats of Arms

 Early Notables of the Elbynd family (pre 1700)

-who was ejected...
-Another 42 words (3 lines of text) are included under the topic Early Elbynd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Elbynd Notables in all our PDF Extended History products and printed products wherever possible.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Elbynd name or one of its variants: Thomas Allibone who arrived in Philadelphia, Pennsylvania in 1813; Engel Albin settled in America in 1707.